ProjectADSICU1/Applied-Data-Science/README.md

 ## Applied Data Science Project.
 Team: ICU1
-### Team members: Aikaterini Baousi, Yefeneng Li, Christos Mourouzi, Akingobolade Shada, Baodong Wang
+### Team members: Aikaterini Baousi, Yuefeneng Li, Christos Mourouzi, Akingbolade Shada, Baodong Wang

 #### This repository contains the code used for the completion of this project.
 This includes: